Azure/LinuxPatchExtension/src/core/src/external_dependencies/README.md

 Reason for inclusion: platform.linux_distribution is being removed in Python 3.8 and this is the commonly recommended replacement online.

+# 2. LooseVersion - an version compare API

+File(s): version.py

+Reason for inclusion: distutils.LooseVersion is being removed in Python 3.12.

 -----
 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).